mayank-dudhatra/Git-Task/git_task_list_02.md

    ```
    ```
    Explaination :- git tag: This command creates a tag on the current commit.
-   -a v1.0: The -a flag specifies that you`re creatinf an annotated tag .The v1.0 is the name of the tag.
+   -a v1.0: The -a flag specifies that you`re creating an annotated tag .The v1.0 is the name of the tag.

    -m "Version 1.0 release": This provides a message for the tag.